 Full admission to graduate study in nursing requires meeting the three academic standards as listed below and receiving the endorsement of the program director.

 - 1. Overall undergraduate GPA of 3.0. - 2.
-GPA of 3.00 in all undergraduate course work in nursing. - 3.
-Entrance test score: Graduate Record Exam (GRE) 290 composite score (verbal and quantitative) and 3.0 in writing
+GPA of 3.00 in all undergraduate course work in nursing.

 Provisional Admission